 We Believe Fundraising Luncheon

-The We Believe Luncheon is our largest fundraising event of the year.
-The luncheon brings together over 800 people annually at The Westin Hotel in Uptown Charlotte to share in the successes of our women, children and families that we serve.
-On February 28, 2019 Taiwo Jaiyeoba, Director of Planning, Design and Development for the City of Charlotte was our keynote speaker.
-See his remarks and our 2019 We Believe videos below.
+The We Believe Luncheon is our signature annual fundraiser of the year.
+The luncheon brings together over 700 people annually at The Westin Hotel in Uptown Charlotte to share in the successes of our women, children and families that we serve.
+SAVE-THE-DATE for Thursday, February 20, 2020 for our next luncheon.
+To view our 2020 Sponsorship Packet, click HERE.